 A FAVR car allowance reimburses employee vehicle costs by identifying both the ﬁxed, localized costs (insurance, depreciation, registration) and variable costs (gas, oil, maintenance) when setting the employee’s reimbursement.

 A FAVR program also bases reimbursement rates on the expenses associated with a standard vehicle most appropriate to the employee’s job.
-This promotes both accurate and equitable payments.
+This promotes accurate and equitable payments.

 In light of these changes, companies must at least re-evaluate their policies.
 There is a lot at stake if you don’t get it right: